-Erin Murphy is a 5th generation Bostonian but a first-time candidate for office.
-She is a veteran BPS teacher and community volunteer and advocate.
+Erin Murphy was born and raised in Dorchester and is a veteran BPS classroom teacher and community volunteer and advocate.

 Erin has been recognized by Mayor Walsh and Governor Baker for her leadership and service to the residents of Boston.
 After raising awareness and more than $60,000 for recovery services to people struggling with addiction, she was honored with the James F. Gavin Award in 2015.
 In 2016, she received the Extraordinary Woman of Boston Award for her devotion to her community, and in particular her passion to help individuals struggling with addiction and mental illness while supporting their families.
 She was recognized by the Massachusetts Commission on the Status of Women as an Unsung Heroine in 2016 for always showing up to volunteer, no matter the cause, as long as it benefits the neighborhood.